 And finally, the last thing to do was cut a few shelves and add those in with shelf pins.
 You can add as many shelves here as you want, but make sure the ones at the top are only about 11 ¼″ deep or the doors with the shoe shelves won’t be able to close.

 Also note: once the cabinets are in place, be sure to securely attach to the studs in the wall.

 Then fill those things with ALL THE CLOTHES!

 And all the shoes!

 It may not be a typical closet or enough clothes storage for everyone, but for our tiny garage apartment and the few clothes we have, it’s perfect.
 And it matches our simple, modern style, too, just like the kitchen in our garage apartment 🙂

 For a little extra storage and to give me a place to do my work, I added this simple little desk and mobile drawer box.
 But that’s another story for another day haha.

-I really love that when we build our forever home next door to this garage apartment, I can simply move these cabinets to our new closet and build onto it.
+I really love that when we build our forever home next door to this garage apartment, I can simply move this DIY closet cabinet to our new closet and build onto it.
 So, if you’re ready to get building, be sure to check out the plans available for download here.